Landlords Guide

 Livermores have been established in the estate agency industry since 1993 and have been specialising in helping landlords find the right tenants for their homes for all that time.

 The lettings market has grown to become a popular alternative to buying.
-The choice of Companies a landlord can use has also increased, however we hope that by using Livermores, you will soon become aware of the significant differences our organisation can have on the whole experience.
+The choice of company a landlord can use has also increased, however we hope that by using Livermores, you will soon become aware of the significant differences our organisation can have on the whole experience.

-We have been successfully letting property in the local area for many years, so whether you need to let a property for six months or for a much longer period, our experience and professionalism will help you every step of the way.
+We have been successfully letting property in the local area for many years, so whether you need to let a property for twelve months or for a much longer period, our experience and professionalism will help you every step of the way.

 Our residential Lettings and Management department deals with hundreds of enquiries each month and acts on behalf of private property owners, relocation companies, corporate organisations, overseas landlords and property investors.